-- how he or she will learn everyday self- help skills with a vision or vision and hearing loss.
+- how they will learn everyday self- help skills with a vision or vision and hearing loss.

-- how a vision (and hearing) loss can impact on your their ability to participate in life.
+- how a vision (and hearing) loss can impact on their ability to participate in life.

 - how your child can prepare for a life as an adult.